DataONEorg/d1Login/README.md

 1. A web browser is required
 2. It is assumed that the file downloaded by the web browser is located in ${HOME}/Downloads
 3. The generated certificate is placed into ${HOME}/.dataone/certificates
+4. The subject mapping and group info in the certificate is static.
+Be aware that the certificate will need to be regenerated if your user id mapping or group membership needs to change.

 ## Example